Adaptive Non-Parametric Regression With the $K$-NN Fused Lasso: Experiments

 \subsection{Flu Data}

-We consider a data set that consists of flu activity and atmospheric conditions in Texas between January 1, 2003 and December 31, 2009 across different cities.
-Our data-use agreement does not permit dissemination of these hospital records.
-We also use data on temperature and air quality (particulate matter) in these cities, which can be obtained directly from CDC Wonder (\url{http://wonder.cdc.gov/}).
-Using the number of flu-related doctor's office visits as the dependent variable, we fit a separate nonparametric regression model to each of 24 cities; each day was treated as a separate observation, so that the number of samples is $n=2556$ in each city.
+Our data consists of flu activity and atmospheric conditions between January 1, 2003 and December 31, 2009 across different cities in Texas.
+Our data-use agreement does not permit dissemination of the flu activity, which comes from medical records.
+The atmospheric conditions, which include temperature and air quality (particulate matter), can be obtained directly from CDC Wonder (\url{http://wonder.cdc.gov/}).
+Using the number of flu-related doctor's office visits as the dependent variable, we fit a separate non-parametric regression model to each of 24 cities; each day was treated as a separate observation, so that the number of samples is $n=2556$ in each city.
 Five independent variables are included in the regression: maximum and average observed concentration of particulate matter, maximum and minimum temperature, and day of the year.
 All variables are scaled to lie in $[0,1]$.
 We performed 50 75\%/25\% splits of the data into a training set and a test set.
 All models were fit on the training data, with 5-fold cross-validation to select tuning parameter values.
 Then prediction performance was evaluated on the test set.